mitranim/atril/src-docs/html/$index/index.md

 </h1>

 `atril` maintains a virtual representation of each component's node tree.
 Updates to the viewmodel cause changes in the virtual tree.
-The framework diffs them with the live DOM and carefully updates the view.
+The library diffs them with the live DOM and carefully updates the view.

 This is primarily an implementation detail, and is done for internal